13 Wild Facts About Wild Things

 7. BACON’S FULL-FRONTAL NUDITY WAS ACCIDENTAL.

 Bacon didn’t think anyone would see his nether regions, mainly because he thought Dillon was blocking the shot.
-However, McNaughton explained to The Huffington Post how Bacon’s manhood made an unintentional cameo.
-“Kevin steps out of the shower and Matt throws him a towel and he catches it and it covers him and he did it in every take but one.
+But McNaughton told The Huffington Post how Bacon’s manhood made an unintentional cameo: “Kevin steps out of the shower and Matt throws him a towel and he catches it and it covers him and he did it in every take but one.
 It was a little miscue and it didn’t cover him.”
 The film’s editor, Elena Maganini, convinced McNaughton to use that take.
 “We called Kevin and he said, ‘How do I look?’
 We said, ‘You look good Kevin.’
 He goes, ‘No problem.’”

 8. BACON AND DILLON WERE SUPPOSED TO DO A SHOWER SCENE TOGETHER.

 That already racy scene in which Dillon throws a nude Bacon a towel almost pushed the envelope further.
 Dillon was supposed to join Bacon in the shower and kiss him, but Dillon was against the idea.
 “Man, I was relieved when they got rid of that scene,” Dillon told Total Film.
 “Kevin seemed pretty attached to it through.
 One twist too many, man, one twist too many."

 “I thought it was great because the whole movie is about secrets coming out, right?”
 Bacon also told Total Film.
 “As reveals go, that one was just huge [no pun intended].
 Unfortunately, the financiers didn’t like the idea of men making out.
 They felt it went too far.
 They felt it wasn’t right.”

 9. A DEAD BODY FLOATED INTO THE PRODUCTION.